 At URI, a new 20,000-square-foot Ocean Technology Center building will support evolving educational and research needs in marine biology, oceanography, oceanic technology and other marine disciplines at the GSO, the College of Engineering, and the College of the Environment and Life Sciences.
 The center will be a “maker space,” where oceanography and ocean engineering merge to bring applied technology to ocean sciences, including the development of advanced remotely operated vehicles.

 The bond will also fund a new 12,000-square-foot marine operations facility and construction of a new pier at the GSO.
-The work is necessary to accommodate a recently awarded National Science Foundation oceanographic research vessel, valued at more than $100 million and one of only three in the nation.
+The work is necessary to accommodate a recently awarded National Science Foundation oceanographic research vessel, valued at approximately $125 million and one of only three in the nation.

 “The University of Rhode Island has become a globally renowned research university, whose work extends from Africa to Indonesia, from the Antarctic to the Arctic, and practically every country, and certainly every continent, because of the support that the people of Rhode Island have provided over the last decade to build some of the most advanced facilities in the world for research and teaching,” said URI President David M. Dooley.
 “What we are asking the people of Rhode Island to do is to stay the course, to continue to invest in their own future, by investing in the University of Rhode Island and Rhode Island College this November.”

 At RIC, the improvements will transform teacher education workspaces into modern-day cooperative learning and personalized learning, mentoring and coaching environments for students, with investments focused on technology and the redesign of spaces to engage in real-world practical experiences.